How to Grow Avocado

 Cultivars

-Choose ‘A’ types for cooler regions.
+Choose ‘A’ types for cooler regions and 'B' types to improve pollination and fruiting

 • Hass ‘A’ type: The best backyard variety with excellent flavour and thick, black, warty skin.
 A tall upright tree.